speedrunner911/GroceryRN/README.md

 What we can do:
 - remove json-server libs and remove db.json from mobile app
-- add light and dark theme support
-- update all text to use translations
 - add splash screen during inital open to make requests and cache results
 - add response type for all requests in react-query
 - migrate eslint to v9